 - DailyMotion has been around for quite some time, it’s lesser known than the previous options however there are no limitation with a free account and you can upload as many videos as you want.
 The only downside is that in comparison to the other two options the website gets much less traffic, meaning you may have to rely heavily on your audience watching them on your website.

-Embedding YouTube videos in your content is, undoubtedly, a good idea.
+Embedding YouTube videos in your content is, undoubtedly, a good idea and a good SEO practise (see How SEO Works).
 Not only can it help to further illustrate what you’re trying to say, but it also makes your content more appealing to your audience.
 There’s no doubt that we’re a generation of video lovers!
 In fact, embedding videos in your landing pages has been shown to increase conversion rates by up to 80% – that’s a figure you definitely shouldn’t be ignoring.

 What isn’t a good idea, however, is letting that video show related content.
 The last thing you probably want is to direct your readers away from you, but that’s in the hand of YouTube, right?
 Wrong.